 Cyber Crimes

 Cyber crimes are also commonly referred to as computer crimes or network crimes.
 All of these terms essentially refer to crimes that involve a network of computers.
 Federal cyber crime laws impose steep fines and serious prison time penalties on those convicted of federal cyber crime offenses.
 The federal cyber crime laws cover a long list of offenses and can be challenging to digest without the assistance of an experienced cyber crime lawyer.
 Having a basic understanding of the types of cyber crimes and extent of the consequences you could be facing upon being charged with a federal cyber crime is a good starting point in thinking about your possible defenses.
-The cyber crimes lawyers at the Law Offices of Brandon Sample have valuable experience in defending those accused of these major crimes and will work with you or your loved one in strategizing a legal defense that works for you.
+The Criminal Center has valuable experience in defending those accused of these major crimes and will work with you or your loved one in strategizing a legal defense that works for you.

 Understanding Federal Cyber Crime Charges